This page contains affiliate links. Please read our disclosure for more info.

 I swam at our local beach whenever the waves allowed me (we felt like the only non-surfers in our neighbourhood), and my most magical experience was when a dolphin joined me for a swim!

-Read more about the best outdoor activities in San Diego.
+Read more about the best outdoor activities in San Diego and our favourite things to do in Southern California.

 An Epic Southwest USA Road Trip